-MoH outlines six criteria before MCO can be lifted - Borneo Post Online
+MOH outlines six criteria before MCO can be lifted - Borneo Post Online

 Health director-general Datuk Dr Noor Hisham Abdullah said they are security control, movement control, capability of the country’s healthcare system, ability to protect the high-risk group, practice the new normal and implement preventive measures in the community.

 “We are monitoring our data everyday on whether the MCO will be extended or not.
-We have not yet made a decision, but for sure, we have six criteria that have to be met before the MCO can be lifted,” he told a daily press conference on Covid-19 here yesterday.
+We have not yet made a decision, but for sure, we have six criteria that have to be met before the MCO can be lifted,” he told a daily press conference on COVID-19 here today.

 Dr Noor Hisham said border control is crucial to prevent people with infection coming to Malaysia.